mrfawy/ModernEnigma/README.md

     level.inputMsg=msgSeq
 ```

-* OK , let's Encrypt some text !, use a LevelEncryptor, it needs the level and the actual machines to do the work
+* OK, let's Encrypt some text!, use a LevelEncryptor, it needs the level and the actual machines to do the work

 ```Python
     levelEncryptor=LevelEncryptor(baseMachine,levelMachine,level)